prav10194/google-nodejs/README.md

 ![alt text](https://github.com/prav10194/google-nodejs/blob/master/screenshots/webhook.png "Watson")

 10. Enter your ngrok domain followed by /weather.
+It will look something like - https://xxxx.ngrok.io/weather

 11. Click Save at the bottom of the page.